 The last 18 months have been especially chaotic for offices, retail businesses, and hospitality ventures that saw a major disruption in every part of their operations.
 Commercial spaces are constantly changing and evolving, but 2020 has forced a radical rethink in how we design public environments.
 As people get vaccinated, things are regaining a sense of stability, but the way we work, shop, and dine has undergone a massive shift.
 This has sent architects and designers back to the drawing board to create spaces where customers and employees can feel safe.
-Below are a few commercial interior architecture and design trends leading the charge in 2021.
+Below are a few commercial interior architectures and design trends leading the charge in 2021.

-Open Layout Spaces – Open office or multi-purpose layouts have long been the default choice for modern spaces, and this trend will stay relevant as the demand for well-circulated workspaces continues to rise post-pandemic.
+Open office or multi-purpose layouts have long been the default choice for modern spaces, and this trend will stay relevant as the demand for well-circulated workspaces continues to rise post-pandemic.
 The use of flexible, movable barriers will gain popularity in response to a growing demand for multi-purposed interior spaces.
 Moreover, open-plan spaces are easier to clean and limit the amount of surfaces employees touch.

 Commercial designers will bring more nature indoors to soothe customers and employees and create a calm and healthy environment.
 Biophilic interiors will continue the recent upward trend, resulting in more spaces incorporating plants, green walls, natural materials.
 Biophilic interiors will not only keep people happier but will improve their mental health and well-being.
 Access to nature will be one of the biggest commercial design trends in 2021.

 One of the most fascinating aspects of post-covid interior design will be the careful selection of finish materials.
 Commercial spaces will incorporate easily sanitized and antimicrobial finishes that make interiors safer and more efficient.
 There will be a push for incorporating self-cleaning surfaces that can resist or remove debris and bacteria automatically.